nimely111/Financial-Management-System-Frontend/README.md

 ## Usage

-This project uses JSON-Server for a mock backend.
+This project uses FastAPI, a lightweight and high-performance Python framework, for the backend.

 ### Install Dependencies